kovanostra/message-passing-neural-network/README.md

 To define a range for the grid search please pass the values in the following format:
 1. For numeric ranges: ENVVAR='min_value&max_value&number_of_values' (e.g. '10&15&2')
 2. For string ranges: ENVVAR='selection_1&selection_2' (e.g. 'SGD&Adam')

+- The model to use ('RNN' or 'GRU') is defined by (*please note that the 'RNN' model is GPU compatible and a lot faster than 'GRU'.*):

+MODEL='RNN'

 - The total number of epochs can be controlled by: